CoMatch: Semi-supervised Learning with Contrastive Graph Regularization: Method

-We aim to train the encoder $f$ and the projection head $g$ such that the embedding graph has the same structure as the pseudo-label graph.
+The pseudo-label graph serves as the target to train an embedding graph.
+To construct the embedding graph, we first perform two strong augmentations on each unlabeled sample $u_b\in \mathcal{U}$, and obtain their embeddings $z_b=g\circ f(\mathrm{Aug_s}(u_b))$, $z'_b=g\circ f(\mathrm{Aug'_s}(u_b))$.
+Then we build the embedding graph $W^z$ as: We aim to train the encoder $f$ and the projection head $g$ such that the embedding graph has the same structure as the pseudo-label graph.
 To this end, we first normalize $W^q$ and $W^z$ with $\hat{W}_{bj}=W_{bj} / \sum_j W_{bj}$, so that each row of the similarity matrix sums to 1.
 Then we minimize the cross-entropy between the two normalized graphs.
 The contrastive loss is defined as: